rasel-gannicus/Post-Disaster-Supply-Chain-Platform-with-redux-tailwind/README.md

-# Website For Post-Disaster Community Health and Medical Supply Chain Platform
+# Aid Connect

-Welcome to the Post-Disaster Community Health and Medical Supply Chain Platform!
+Welcome to the Aid Connect Platform!
 This project is aimed at facilitating post-disaster recovery efforts by providing a comprehensive platform for managing health and medical supplies within affected communities.
 Built using modern technologies, this platform ensures efficiency and accessibility in times of crisis.

 ## Technologies Used